 One of the most common sources of neighbor complaints and disputes is barking dogs.
 And, dogs being what they are, a simple request to the owner to control the problem might be of no help whatsoever.

 If a barking dog problem in your neighborhood doesn't improve after your efforts to work something out, what should you do next?

-It's time to check your local laws and see what your legal options are.
+It's time to check your municipal, county, and state laws and regulations to see what your legal options are.
 Armed with this knowledge, you'll be better prepared to approach your neighbor again or go to animal control authorities, the police, or a small claims court judge.

 In some places, barking dogs are covered by a specific state or local ordinance.
 For example, Massachusetts law allows neighbors to make a formal complaint to the town's board of selectmen (city council) about a dog that is a nuisance because of "excessive barking."
 (Mass.
-Gen. Laws Ann. ch.
-140, section 157.)
+Gen. Laws Ann.
+Ch.
+140, § 157.)
 The board holds a hearing and makes whatever order is necessary to stop the nuisance—including, in some cases, ordering the owner to get rid of the dog.
 (See Commonwealth v.
 Ferreri, 572 N.E.2d 585 (1991).)

 To find out what the law is where you live, go online or to a law library and check the state statutes and city or county ordinances yourself.
 Look up "noise," "dogs," "animals," or "nuisance."
 You can probably also find out about local laws by calling the local animal control agency or city attorney.

 Need a lawyer?
 Start here.